EBolle/myautoml-tutorial/docs/source/tutorial.rst

 There is more information available than we can describe here, so we highly recommend to take your time exploring the experiment runs.
 Once finished, try to a different estimator and hyperparameter settings by adjusting the ``get_estimator`` and ``get_params`` functions.
-When you run the train script again the results of these new evaluations will be added to the UI, so you can easily compare which estimator and hyperparameter settings work best.
+When you run the train script again the results of these new evaluations will also become visible in the UI, so you can easily compare which estimator and hyperparameter settings work best.

 Wrapping up
 ===========

 Hopefully by now you have a better idea how MyAutoML works, and how it can help you to easily and efficiently train and compare binary classification models.
-In the next tutorial we will explain the next step in the modelling phase: prediction.
+In the following tutorial we will explain the next step in the modelling phase: prediction.